Kaelygon/kaelifecpp/readme.md

 ASAN : Address sanitizer flags "-fsanitize=address".
 Not compatible with Valgrind. <br>
 OPTIMIZED : (Default) Compiles using "-O3" and disables all debuggers and symbols.

-PROG : program base file name. "kaelifecpp" by default SRC_DIR : Path to main() function .cpp source.
+PROG : program base file name. "kaelifecpp" by default <br>
+SRC_DIR : Path to main() function .cpp source.
 Default is "./src"

 Or you can run cmake manually.
 The script generates and runs this by default.